 MARKETING BOOKS FOR ENTREPRENEURS

 How do you find a product market fit?
 Which advertising channels are most efficient?
 What do customers really want?
-These are one of the most important questions related to marketing which will be covered in the following great books.
+These are few of the most important questions related to marketing covered in these two books:

 - The Marketing Playbook by John Zagula and Richard Tong